quicwg/multipath/draft-ietf-quic-multipath.md

 When there is not enough unused Path Identifiers, endpoints SHOULD send MAX_PATHS frame to inform the peer that new Path Identifiers are available.
-For example, the server send MAX_PATHS to raise the maximum path number that it is willing to accept, the client sends MAX_PATHS to raise the maximum path number that it is willing to create.
+For example, the server sends MAX_PATHS to raise the maximum path number that it is willing to accept, the client sends MAX_PATHS to raise the maximum path number that it is willing to create.

 Endpoints MUST NOT issue new Connection ID with Path ID larger than the mininum of MAX_PATHS